-According to the United States Census Bureau, millennials, those born between the early 1980s and early 2000s, now make up for the country’s largest living demographic.
+According to the United States Census Bureau, millennials, those born between the early 1980s and early 2000s, now make up the country’s largest living demographic.
 Their numbers, without a doubt, are bound to have an impact on the housing market.
-While this generation has been slow to enter the housing market, millennial home buying trends in Long Island go to show they have set the wheels in motion.
+While this generation has been slow to enter the housing market, millennial home-buying trends in Long Island go to show they have set the wheels in motion.

 Until recently, most millennials had to deal with student loan debts, unemployment, high rentals, as well as limited to no credit histories.
-The number of 18 to 34 year olds now married stands at 30%, down from 47% in 1983.
+The number of 18 to 34-year-olds now married stands at 30%, down from 47% in 1983.

-Incidentally, while there are reports of scores of people leaving Long Island, it appears that Millennials are making a beeline toward here.
+Incidentally, while there are reports of people leaving Long Island, it appears that millennials are making a beeline toward here.
 A report released by the Long Island Association suggests that the population of those between 20 to 34 years increased by 7.6% from 2010 to 2015.
 Some of the reasons that are drawing millennials toward the Long Island housing bubble include job opportunities, larger homes, and good education.

 Reasons why you, like other millennials, may consider looking at what the Long Island housing market has to offer include: